 If you were injured or lost a family member in a collision involving a tanker truck, you deserve the chance to see justice served.
-That starts with determining the cause of your accident and ends with the assignment of fault to the responsible party or parties.
+That starts with determining the cause of your accident and ends with the assignment of fault.

 Our team takes on tanker truck collisions caused by:

 - Fatigued and overworked tanker truck drivers